Folkestone: Magazine

+Television

+Local television news programmes are BBC South East Today and ITV News Meridian.

 Radio

-A 24-hour community radio station, Academy FM (Folkestone), began broadcasting in March 2011 on 105.9FM.
+A 24-hour community radio station, Radio Folkestone, began broadcasting in March 2011 as Academy FM Folkestone on 105.9FM.
+It adopted its current name in May 2024.
 The radio station is operated by a charity (Academy FM Folkestone, No.1137248) and as of 2022 features new young presenters such as Folkestone Academy Sixth Formers including music researcher Luke Murrum and public speaker Cayden Fuente-Collins.
 The station's licence was renewed for a five-year period in 2016 and again in 2021.
 It broadcasts from the Folkestone Academy secondary school and a studio in the Glassworks building in central Folkestone, and the charity works with young people in the Academy school in addition to pupils in Primary schools across the District, with the organisation's educational work reaching over 800 children and young people a year in the period between 2015 and 2022.
 The charity is funded by sources including the Folkestone Academy, the Roger De Haan Charitable Trust, the Kent Community Foundation, and various National Lottery funds.
 Academy FM Folkestone also carries commercial advertising and sponsorship under the terms of its Ofcom license.

 The renowned poet David Sharp, M.B.E., was the Station Manager of Academy FM from its launch in 2011 until July 2022 but re-joined and led the station temporarily from January 2023 until July 2023.
 Academy FM have also achieved multiple prestigious awards such as 7 Community Radio Awards and 4 Young Audio Awards.
 Other presenters of the radio station include; Kay McLoughlin (self-titled 'President of Folkestone'), Steve Bispham, Josh Carter, Ross Hoare, Taya Walters and Ethan Cole.

-Folkestone is also served by the county-wide stations Heart, KMFM (radio network), Gold and BBC Radio Kent.

-KMFM Shepway and White Cliffs Country used to broadcast to Folkestone on 96.4FM.
+KMFM Shepway and White Cliffs Country is the local commercial radio station for Folkestone, broadcasting to the town on 96.4FM (along with 106.8 in Dover).
 The station was founded in Dover as Neptune Radio in September 1997 but moved to Folkestone in 2003 after being rebranded, following a takeover by the KM Group.
 The studios were moved again, to Ashford, in 2009.
-The station started broadcasting county-wide in January 2011.
+The station started broadcasting county-wide in January 2011, with adverts and sponsors now being the only local content.
+BBC Radio Kent also broadcasts to the town, as does Heart South.

 Folkestone is also served by a low power small scale radio station, BFBS Radio, which broadcasts on 105.4FM.
 This is to serve the Gurkha community who reside in West Folkestone and who are based at Shorncliffe Barracks.
 The station is licensed by OFCOM and its signal can be received within 1 mile of the barracks.